 5. Find your inner cowboy at the National Cowboy and Western Heritage Museum in Oklahoma City.

-Oklahoma City is home to one of our favorite museums: The National Cowboy and Western Heritage Museum.
-There’s fun for the whole family!
-Check out the 16-seat movie house, lots of interactive games and activities paying homage to cowboys and cowgirls of the silverscreen.
-Plus, there is a Children’s Cowboy Corral for the little ones.
-Put on your cowboy boots and head here for some good old fun.
+Put on your cowboy boots and head to The National Cowboy and Western Heritage Museum.
+Check out the 16-seat movie house, lots of interactive games, and activities paying homage to cowboys and cowgirls of the silver-screen.

-The National Cowboy and Western Heritage Museum is located at: 1700 NE 63rd St, Oklahoma City, OK 73111
+Children 5 and under get in for free!
+The National Cowboy and Western Heritage Museum is located at: 1700 NE 63rd St, Oklahoma City, OK 73111.

 6. Walk along dinosaur tracks in Kenton, Oklahoma.